 In Bali you can go to the beach, but the Balinese are also to be discovered

 Just to meet its inhabitants, Bali is worth the detour.
 What sweetness!
 What benevolence!
 No wonder this country is so popular with tourists and is so conducive to the dream of “real” holidays.
-There are few similar places in the world.
+There are only few similar places in the world.
 The Balinese are beautiful.
 Always clean, draped in immaculate tunics or colourful sarong.
 They inspire calm and respect.
 Children don’t cry or scream.
 Parents are relaxed, stress seems banished from their lives.

 Balinese cuisine is as exotic and good as any Asian cuisine